ShovelsAI/shovels-marketing/content/pages/software.md

       <div class="pt-8 lg:grid lg:grid-cols-12 lg:gap-8">
         <dt class="text-base font-semibold leading-7 text-gray-900 lg:col-span-5">Lead generation for local building supply companies</dt>
         <dd class="mt-4 lg:col-span-7 lg:mt-0">
           <p class="text-base leading-7 text-gray-600">When people remodel their homes, they need all sorts of stuff.
 Flooring, cabinet hardware, kitchen appliances, paint.
 All the things!
 Wouldn't local building supply companies like to know when the owner of a nearby 2,500 square foot home pulls a remodel permit?
-We'd think so.
-Shovels can power the critical data trigger for this exciting marketing application.</p>
+We think so.
+Shovels can power the critical data trigger for this exciting go-to-market application.</p>
         </dd>
       </div>
       <div class="pt-8 lg:grid lg:grid-cols-12 lg:gap-8">